vatesfr/xen-orchestra/docs/backups.md

 On success it must write `success`in `vm-data/xo-backup-health-check`.
 On failure it must write `failure` in `vm-data/xo-backup-health-check`, and may optionally add details in `vm-data/xo-backup-health-check-error` .

-The total timeout of a backup health check ( boot + guest tools + scripts ) is 10mn
+The total timeout of a backup health check (boot + guest tools + scripts) is 10min.

 The restored VM is then deleted.